Planning & booking school visits

 The length of the visit depends on class size, theme and age of the children.
 Please contact the Access & Learning Manager to discuss options.

 We strongly recommend that you carry out your own visits beforehand.
 You can familiarise yourself with the layout and plan questions, activities or worksheets, if you wish.
 It also gives you a chance to carry out your own risk assessments.
 Go here to see information about pre-visits and access to the museums for teaching staff.

 Adult to student radios

-The minimum ratio of adults to children that we recommend is:
+We advise that you bring as many adults as you can, especially for smaller children.
+The minimum ratio of adults to children that we ask for is:

 1:7 for Key Stage 1